-Test Theme Outcome e Readiness Criteria eria Assessment Criteria/Measures/Evidence RAG Status We will be able establish the resources needed to complete Move to UC by the end of the scaling Phase esources ready to employ to establish the costs of moving claimants together with any impacts on No Update to report
+Test Theme Outcome Readiness Criteria Assessment Criteria/Measures/Evidence RAG Status We are able to monitor/measure unit costs per transaction/migration.
+We will be able establish the resources needed to complete Move to UC by the end of the scaling Phase costs of moving claimants together with any impacts on Amber /Green Treasury Approval Point (TAP) 15/12 following IPA Gate '0' Review which provided a delivery confidence rating of Amber.
+The required funding drawdown is available to the programme.